Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 38.7% of all negative reviews are 5 words or shorter, and 74.4% of all positive reviews are.
 That’s quite a big chunk of reviews!

+NOW look at average review length per game, add that together to look at per game rank too.

 ### Length Stats

 Word length histograms….
-A LOT of reviews are all grouped together at the lower end of the spectrum
+A LOT of reviews are all grouped together at the lower end of the spectrum DO A LOG TRANSFORMATION TO THEM AND REDO

 ``` r
 posrevs <- reviews_df |>